ahmed2704/MovieStar/README.md

 # MovieStar

 MovieStar is a website where you can post a movie, write a comment about that movie, and rate the movie out of 5 stars.
-User will be able to see other movies and reviews written by other users and add a review and stars to a already existing movie.
+User will be able to see other movies and reviews written by other users and adda review and stars to a already existing movie.
 Users will only be able to delete their own comment.

+# Why I Made MovieStar

+I created MovieStar to provide a simple platform for movie lovers to share reviews, rate films, and connect with others.
+Existing platforms felt too complex, so I built a space where anyone can easily post about movies, read others' opinions, and find their next favorite film.

 # Features